16 Upcycled Christmas Decor Ideas

 This post may contain affiliate links.
 Please read our disclosure policy for more information.

-Amazing upcycled Christmas decor ideas to transform ordinary items into beautiful handmade pieces!
+Amazing upcycled Christmas decor ideas to transform ordinary items into beautiful one-of-a-kind pieces!

-The crafts below use supplies from my craft bins and a few thrift store finds I’ve collected.
-So let’s dive into my salvaged box of goodies and make a few things to decorate with for the holidays!
+The crafts below use supplies from my craft bins and thrift store items I collected.
+So let’s dive into my salvaged box of goodies!

 1. Vintage Chalkboard Christmas Sign

-You don’t need a vintage chalkboard to make this cute sign.
-Any chalkboard will work for this DIY.
-Here are links to wood-framed chalkboards on Amazon with similar proportions… 8.5″ x 12″ and 10″ x 14″.
+How cute is this chalkboard sign?
+I happened to find a vintage chalkboard, but any wood-framed chalkboard would work great for this DIY.
+Here are a few I found on Amazon with similar proportions… 8.5″ x 12″ and 10″ x 14″.

 Horizontal feature photo of a finished chalk painted vintage chalkboard that says K. Kringle Co.
 Cocoa & Confections.